Gissio/radpro/docs/install-gc01.md

 # Installing on the FNIRSI GC-01

-## IMPORTANT

-RAD PRO 2.0 IS NOT YET READY.
-The files in the releases are only for the FS2011 (STM32F051).

 ## Step 1: Get the firmware

 Download the appropriate firmware from the [Rad Pro releases](https://github.com/Gissio/radpro/releases):